habibialireza/TA-Assignments/README.md

-# TA-assignments
+# Artificial Intelligence assignments
-Assignments I have designed for some courses that I was teaching assistant for
+Assignments I have designed for Artificial Intelligence course that I was teaching assistant for.

+to access assignments for a specific course, chose the corresponding branch.

+Thanks for visiting!